soumyapednekar/sentiment_analysis/README.md

 ### 2.Prediction using Data Mining Models/Methods:
 - We used Random Forest and Logistic Regression algorithms for predicting overall ratings based on review texts.
+- Several machine learning models were trained and evaluated:

+1. Logistic Regression: Demonstrated balanced performance across classes with around 70% accuracy, but some difficulty classifying negative sentiments.

+2. Linear SVM: Achieved around 71% accuracy, effectively separating sentiment classes and performing best on positive sentiments.

+3. Decision Tree: Moderate performance at 68% accuracy, with issues in generalization and classifying negative sentiments indicating overfitting.

+4. Random Forest: The best performing model at 69% accuracy without cross-validation and 74% with cross-validation.
+Showed robust and balanced performance across classes due to its ensemble nature reducing overfitting.

+Cross-validation using 5 folds was implemented to evaluate model generalization.
+Logistic Regression and Linear SVM maintained stable cross-validation scores, while Random Forest improved significantly after cross-validation, confirming its superiority.

  ### 3.Prediction Results and Analysis:
 - The prediction models provided insights into the sentiment of product reviews.